AlexanderLJX/snip-translate/README.md

 rubberband allows you to use the `--untranslated_tts_speed` to change the speed of the audio playback.

-1. Download the rubberband cli from [rubberband downloads](https://breakfastquay.com/rubberband/index.html).
+1. Download the rubberband cli from [rubberband downloads](https://breakfastquay.com/rubberband/index.html) and add the files to your environment path or just copy them into the root directory of this project.

 ### Install Anaconda